 - sexual orientation

-In addition, prevention of discrimination, victimisation and harassment in relation to marital status, civil partnership status, language, social origin, employment status, political belief, trade union membership or activity, or responsibility for dependants is key to this policy.
+In addition, prevention of discrimination, victimisation and harassment in relation to gender identity, gender expression, non-binary identities, language, social origin, employment status, political belief, trade union membership or activity, or responsibility for dependants is key to this policy.

 The key focus of the corporate equality function is to support and advise council services on the requirements of equality legislation and internal policies and procedures related to equality.
 In addition, the function promotes the development of best practice around both equality and diversity issues across the organisation, with a view to mainstreaming the agenda into everything that we do as a council.